Work to Camp this Summer…

 Maybe you’re a current full-time family and need an additional source of income.
 Maybe you’re not on the road traveling yet and need an easy ticket to travel.

-Wherever you’re at, let me the one to tell you Workamping Families are a real thing.
+Whatever stage you’re currently at, let me the one to tell you Workamping Families are a real thing.
 And you can join them by making the choice to…

-- Yes, it’s possible to workamp with a family.
+- Yes, it’s possible to workamp with kids

 - No, you don’t have to clean bathrooms and pick up trash.